-In this MomJunction post, we tell you about anxiety in teens, its causes, effects on them, and ways to deal with it.
+Read this post as we tell you about the possible causes of anxiety in teens, its effects, and ways to deal with it.

 What Is Anxiety?

 Anxiety is the feeling of nervousness that arises due to fears or worries about unknown situations.
 Anxiety to a certain level is normal and can be helpful too, in some instances.
 Anxiety can motivate teenagers to complete their work at school or perform better at sports and help them stay alert at all times.

 Feelings of anxiousness vary from one person to another, as does the resultant behavior, based on the quality of the anxiety.

 Different Types Of Anxiety Disorders In Teenagers